 A word on commentaries.

 For the uninitiated in academic commentaries (as I was before this project), millennia old Ancient Greek and Latin texts are notoriously difficult to understand.
-Humanities professors study these texts for years, and they publish commentary books where they translate, cite and interpret these texts for us.
+Humanities professors study these texts for years, publishing commentary books where they translate and interpret these texts for us mere mortals.
 Commentaries like these have been published in print for centuries.

 Translating paper to digital.